kubikaugustyn/MindustryToolkit/README.md

 it will be filled from core.
 ![AutoFill settings example](autofillSettingsImg.png)

+## Sectorized

+Adds some useful features when playing on Sectorized server.

+To check if you're connecting to Sectorized server, the server's ip or address and port are compared with the following list:
+- 89.58.37.204:6567
+- sectorized.freeddns.org:6567

+Features are:
+- Change cost of vaults depending on current core cost (requires /hud to be toggled on)
+- Disables / bans vault after placing it, so you don't get the annoying core place timeout message

 ## Identity

 Inspired by Ukrainian player called Igor, who can change his UUID on server, so server thinks he's different user.
 By